 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh heavily: they punish a standard container that lacks reinforced sides and a heavier floor plate.
-For these jobs, we route a reinforced 30-yard bin via a lowboy transport; we cap the fill volume well below the visual rim to ensure axle weight stays legal.
-We set these heavy-duty units for roofing tear-offs, though we also provide a separate general construction debris service for your lighter mixed loads.
+Concrete tile, natural slate, and standing-seam metal weigh significantly more than asphalt; these materials punish a standard bin.
+For such tear-offs, we route a reinforced 30-yard container with a heavier floor plate and ribbed sides.
+We cap the fill volume well below the visual rim to ensure axle weight stays legal: this allows our lowboy to transport the load safely.
+We also manage your general construction debris service for all mixed site cleanups.

 Same-day Pickup for Fast Roof Project Turnover